andrewringler/git-annex-turtle/README.md

 ### Important Directories
 `~/Library/Group Containers/group.com.andrewringler.git-annex-mac.sharedgroup`
-App Group location for UserDefaults and sqlite database.
+App Group location for sqlite database.

  `~/.config/git-annex/turtle-watch`
 List of UNIX-style folder paths for git-annex-turtle to watch.
 Update manually or with the GUI.
 One folder per line.